janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ### Problems when testing

 * Developer Experience
-  * needs to be *fast*
+  * Needs to be *fast*
 * Parallel CI runs
-  * might compete for resources
+  * Might compete for resources
-  * can't deploy every run to the cloud
+  * Can't deploy every run to the cloud
 * External Systems
   * Can't test failure cases with live systems

+<!--
   * Need mock external systems

-<!--
 TODO: Illustration
   Don't actually call external systems
   - Many developers should they all have their